Comparing Rover Group (ROVR) & Its Peers

-Rover Group (NASDAQ:ROVR – Get Rating) is one of 63 public companies in the “Personal services” industry, but how does it weigh in compared to its peers?
-We will compare Rover Group to similar businesses based on the strength of its institutional ownership, valuation, analyst recommendations, earnings, risk, dividends and profitability.
+Rover Group (NASDAQ:ROVR – Get Rating) is one of 63 publicly-traded companies in the “Personal services” industry, but how does it weigh in compared to its competitors?
+We will compare Rover Group to similar companies based on the strength of its earnings, analyst recommendations, profitability, institutional ownership, valuation, dividends and risk.

-This table compares Rover Group and its peers gross revenue, earnings per share and valuation.
+This table compares Rover Group and its competitors top-line revenue, earnings per share and valuation.

 |Gross Revenue